-Our proposed approach is consistent with the recent amendments to the Commercial Passenger Vehicle Industry Act 2017 which allows the commission to determine the maximum fares based on consideration of the Fair Work Commission's annual wage review and the commercial viability of operating a taxi.
+Our approach is consistent with the recent amendments to the Commercial Passenger Vehicle Industry Act 2017 which establish how we may determine maximum fares.
+These amendments allow us to consider, among other things, the Fair Work Commission's annual wage review and the commercial viability of operating a taxi.